Top Rated Family Law ATtorneys

 Skilled Manhattan Attorney Juan Luciano Discusses the Differences Between Annulment and Divorce in New York

-In New York City, annulment and divorce differ not only legally but also in terms of social perception and timeframe.
-Annulment carries less stigma as it suggests an invalid marriage from the beginning, appealing to those seeking to undo a mistake rather than ending a legitimate union.
+Some people prefer annulment because it feels like undoing a mistake rather than ending a recognized union.
 However, annulments often have stricter time limitations based on specific grounds, whereas divorces can be initiated at any time after the marriage has occurred.

 Types of Annulments in New York

 In New York, annulments can be categorized into different types based on the specific circumstances that render a marriage null and void.
-Understanding these types of annulment can help individuals determine if they meet the criteria for seeking an annulment in New York.
+These categories help individuals evaluate their own eligibility for seeking an annulment under state law.

 Void marriages are considered invalid from the beginning and are treated as if they never existed.
 This is because a void marriage in and of itself violates New York law.
 Due to their invalid nature, there are no measures needed to dissolve the marriage because there’s no marriage in the first place.